Please note that this only applies to Service Panel users who log in via service.byte.nl.

 If the telephone validation fails, you can contact our support department.
 We can then schedule a new appointment for the call.

 Can I Request an SSL Certificate on My Hypernode Name?

-Please note that you cannot request an SSL certificate for your app name (e.g. test.hypernode.io).
+Please note that you cannot request an SSL certificate for your app name (e.g. example.hypernode.io).
 You can create a Let's Encrypt certificate for this.
-If you want SSL on your Hypernode, you need a Presence or Presence Plus plan for each domain for which you want to request an SSL certificate.
+If you want SSL for your domain, you need a Presence or Presence Plus plan for each domain for which you want to request an SSL certificate.
 This is necessary because the domain must be known in our administration before we can order an SSL certificate.

 How Do I Order an SSL Certificate?

 You can request an SSL certificate via our Service Panel.
 You can order this as an add-on to a Presence package.
 You can find out how to do that here.

 How Can I Link the SSL Certificate to the Hypernode?

 As soon as your SSL certificate has been issued you can install it on your Hypernode.

 - Select your Hypernode in the Service Panel

 - Go to the Instellingen tab and then to SSL & DNS Instellingen